nesfit/fitcrack/INSTALL-Docker.md

-# Deploying Fitcrack server using a pre-built image from Docker hub
+# Deploying Fitcrack using a pre-built image from Docker Hub

 This document describes how to install Fitcrack server using a pre-built Docker image.